 Many Flinders University faith and religious groups find a home at Oasis, as do programs promoting spiritual wellbeing.
 You can find out more about the Flinders religious and spiritual groups by visiting the FUSA Clubs page.

 Central to the Oasis ethos is providing a place of welcome, inclusivity, and hospitality.
 It is our hope that Oasis is a place where we can share together what makes us human, both our differences and similarities, as well as our hopes for ourselves and the world.
-The Faith Friendly Charter describes our approach well.

 Religious liaisons, mentors and leaders

 Whilst they may not be on campus, our network of religious liaisons, mentors and leaders are more than happy to assist.

 Salim Kalaniya (Muslim Liaison)